CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Upon entering, two ash zombies (refer to the "Ash Zombies" sidebar) sprawl on the floor.
 As the characters step inside, the zombies laboriously rise to their feet, using half their speed to do so.
 They then relentlessly assault the intruders, regardless of their movements.
 The building is scattered with various old tools like tongs, bellows, hammers, and a pair of iron anvils.

-#### Awarding Experience Points
+#### Awarding Skill & Destiny Points

-For experience points, divide 100 XP equally among the characters if the party successfully defeats the ash zombies.
+For Skill & Destiny Points, divide 100 XP equally among the characters if the party successfully defeats the ash zombies.

 ### **9. The Herbalist's Shop**